shriparna/python-api-challenge/README.md

 - Please use your own API key for weather in weather_api_key
 - Please use your own API key Geopify in geoapify_key
-- Please add the above two keys in the config.py file which is not included in this package
+- Please add the above two keys in the api_keys.py file which is not included in this package per instructions
 - Activate PythonData using conda activate PythonData
 - Download the files WeatherPy.ipynb and VacationPy.ipynb
 - Open Jupyter Notebook using command jupyter notebook